lousyCraftsman/x-carve-instructions/step05/index.md

 Attach a piece of Makerslide to an end plate using a button head cap screw.
 Make sure you use the correct holes in the end plate and that you orient the two pieces correctly.

 <strong>If you have limit switches, make sure the slot on the Makerslide is oriented in the upper position.</strong> This slot is used to attach the limit switch "actuator" and will not be aligned with the switch if the Makerslide is positioned incorrectly.
+Refer to part 14 of Step 14: Electronics to see the final position of the actuator and limit switch.

 <div class="row image-row">
 <p><img src="https://dzevsq2emy08i.cloudfront.net/paperclip/project_instruction_image_uploaded_images/1077/original/0331.jpg?1431031633" class="thumbnail col-md-3" alt="" /> <img src="https://dzevsq2emy08i.cloudfront.net/paperclip/project_instruction_image_uploaded_images/1078/original/0334.jpg?1431032389" class="thumbnail col-md-3" alt="" /> <img src="https://dzevsq2emy08i.cloudfront.net/paperclip/project_instruction_image_uploaded_images/1079/original/0337.jpg?1431032390" class="thumbnail col-md-3" alt="" /> <img src="https://dzevsq2emy08i.cloudfront.net/paperclip/project_instruction_image_uploaded_images/1094/original/0343Text.jpg?1431040998?1431032391" class="thumbnail col-md-3" alt="" /></p>